linode/apl-core/docs/development.md

 The function of the `snippets/derived.gotmpl` file is to derive those values that depend on user input (values repo).
 For example, you can enable an app only if a certain cluster provider is set.

-Almost each loads `snippets/templates.gotmpl` file, which contains code snippets used to define helmfile releases.
+Almost each HElmfile spec loads `snippets/templates.gotmpl` file, which contains code snippets used to define helmfile releases.
+You will learn more about them in the [Integrating core apps](#Integrating-core-apps) chapter.

 # Validating data from the values repo